-This is a list in progress, created by group effort to identify the birth name and then other information about the transgender individual who went by the name of Ralph Werther, Jennie June, and occasionally, Earl Lind.
+This is a research project in progress, created by group effort to identify the birth name and then other information about the transgender pioneer who went by the name of Ralph Werther, Jennie June, and occasionally, Earl Lind.

 Discovering Werther's birth name would undoubtedly lead to new, eye-opening documents of this particular individual's life, the social world Werther inhabited, and the whole sexual "underworld" of the late-nineteenth and early-twentieth centuries, American and European.

-One major question for this research group: which clues are the most likely to yield information about Werther's birth name?
+One major question for this research group: which kinds of evidence and clues are most likely to yield information about Werther's birth name?

 See the "Alphabetical" and "Chronological" research lists below.

 Last revision: June 2, 2018, 5:07 pm EST

 ALPHABETICAL RESEARCH LIST (see also Chronological Research List)